Grantglass/An-Adaptive-Methodology/README.md

 get a vast enough corpus of material, but still be able to ask specific questions that can actually enlighten literary scholarship.

-This problem lead us to look at Daniel Defoe's *The Life and Surprising Adventures of Robinson Crusoe*[^2], which has never been out of print in its over three-hundred year print history and has amassed thousands of editions -- not to mention the plethora of movies and T.V. shows.
-Using this text allows us to gain enough material to make these machine learning algorithms viable.
+This problem lead me to look at Daniel Defoe's *The Life and Surprising Adventures of Robinson Crusoe*[^2], which has never been out of print in its over three-hundred year print history and has amassed thousands of editions -- not to mention the plethora of movies and T.V. shows.
+Using this text allows one to gain enough material to make these machine learning algorithms viable.
 The next problem was creating a research question easy enough to compute, but complex enough for humanities scholars to see the merit in this type of analysis.
 When one begins to